 One of my all time favorite artists is Jackson Pollock.
 I know this sounds pretty dumb, but I can’t tell you why I love his work, but I do.
 There’s a beauty within the chaos of his famous drip paintings, but you can tell that within all of that disorder, there was deep, healing intent to it.
 After all, Jackson Pollock had a very chaotic soul, you can see it in all of his pieces.
 To me, it’s the painting equivalent to how Huber Selby Jr describes his creative process – he simply shut off his mind and began to work, and his story was coming from deep within the divine and on to the paper (in this case, canvas).
 Pollock’s work, to me, is the manifestation of Tao… that beauty lies in spontaneity, and the non-contrivance of Wu-Wei, in order to express one’s true organic inner nature.

 It was in 2008 when I visited New York for the first time as an adult.
 I decided to take a random trip up there to walk around the city to visit all the places we see regularly in the media, and Central Park seems to be the main staple in movies and television shows.
 So I walked around and found that not only is it really fucking big (roughly half the size of Lincolnwood, IL), it’s also beautiful and serene.
 At some point, when you get deep enough inside the park, you won’t hear the chaotic hustle and bustle of the concrete jungle at all.
 You can fall asleep watching the ducks at a pond or a lake, or sit on top of a rock staring at the sky, and completely forget that you’re in the middle of the modern-day equivalent of ancient Rome.
-In Taoism, it’s the absolute Yin inside the absolute Yang.
+It’s the absolute Yin inside the absolute Yang.
 It’s a gross understatement to say that it’s peaceful in Central Park.

 Back in 2009, two months after my father passed away, I decided to take a week off from acupuncture school to wander around aimlessly in NYC in hopes to boost my spirits and gather myself, which I called my “Holden Caufield Experience.”
 It was then when I found myself at my favorite place in NYC called Turtle Pond (because of the abundance of turtles and ducks swimming around there), pondering under a weeping willow tree.
 I chose this particular tree because it was isolated at the bottom edge of the pond, away from where most people were hanging out.
 I sat beneath the tree, opened up my journal, and wrote for the first time since Dad passed away.
 It was then when I wept and wept, and wept some more.
 It felt good to finally let it all out.
 I sat underneath that tree for hours, and visited that tree every single day of that trip, and every trip to New York since.

 This last trip to “my tree” was different though.
-It was the first time that I’ve visited the tree after being initiated in my Chinese Shamanic Qigong lineage and cultivated an energetic sensitivity so acute that I could communicate with nature.
+It was the first time that I’ve visited the tree after being initiated in my Qigong system and cultivated an energetic sensitivity so acute that I could communicate with nature.
 So just last Sunday when I was finally face to face with my tree, and energetically spoke to her.
 She spoke back to me.
 Not audibly like people would think, but in a spiritual/shamanic way.
 She remembered me well, and most proudly told me how powerful I’d become.
 And we stood there facing each other, giving each other thanks.
 She told me that my father would be so proud of how far I’ve come.
 It was a powerful experience, and when it was time for my wife and I to leave, I threw myself onto a park bench and wept.

 National September 11 Memorial

 This is the first time I’ve been to the site of the World Trade Center since 2008 when they were still clearing out the area to make way to build the memorial.
 When my wife and I got there, there was definitely a heavy vibration coming off the site.
 If you’re at the least bit sensitive to energy, you can feel it… and I indeed can, and very acutely too.
-I don’t tell most people this, but ever since I’ve been practicing Chinese shamanic Qigong and Taoism, I’ve been so sensitive to energy that I can hear, feel, and see entities.
+I don’t tell most people this, but ever since I’ve been practicing Reiki and Qigong, I’ve been so sensitive to energy that I can hear, feel, and see entities.
 For the first few minutes of being at the memorial, my awareness was in the mundane realm, just admiring the site.

 But eventually, my awareness shifted into the spiritual realm as if being pulled into another dimension.
 And there they were – the spirits of the victims of the 9/11 attack howling with sorrow and despair.
 I felt so much of their pain and suffering from their unexpected death that I couldn’t hold back my tears.
 I then found myself leaning over the memorial, weeping in sorrow.
 My wife, knowing that I have these sensitivities, knew what was going on and she urged for us to leave, but I said that I owed it to myself and to the spirits to finish touring the site.
 So I slowly gathered myself and continued walking.
 When we reached the end of the memorial, we sat for a bit and I prayed for the lost souls that have never made it to the Light.
 I prayed for them to go into the Light, where they’d find peace.
 Some of them actually went, others were too attached to their former existence that they simply couldn’t.
 I prayed for them to.
 And before we moved on to Brooklyn Bridge, I projected healing Qi into the entire WTC site with the intent that many more will find peace and move into Light.